eCommerce Shipping Best Practices for Indian sellers in 2020

 Alternatively, you can break down your products into groups of specific weights and dimensions to get a clear picture of what you’re shipping and how much of the costs are dependent on weights.

-While this practice can help you strategize on your saving your shipping costs, it can also lead to a better return on investments.
+While this practice can help you strategize on saving your shipping costs, it can also lead to a better return on investments.

 Tip: When you carry on this process, make sure you take the accurate weight and dimensions of your product so that you are also able to estimate the adequate packaging required for your products.

-To avoid feeling like you have no control over your business once you hand over the parcel to the courier company, it is best if you choose a smart shipping platform that instead allows you to be in check of your package.
+To avoid feeling like you have no control over your business once you hand over the parcel to the courier company, it is best if you choose a smart shipping solution that instead allows you to be in check of your package.

-If you’re looking at the big carriers, the best thing you can do for your business in 2019 is to look at other options for shipping your products that have tons of features designed to help your business grow.
+If you’re looking at the big carriers, the best thing you can do for your business is to look at other options for shipping your products that have tons of features designed to help your business grow.

 Tip: Analyze the significant concerns of your business around managing inventory and shipping.
 Then, go for a courier aggregator such as Shiprocket which can help you understand your shipping analytics and provide features to simplify your order fulfillment process.